Plutarch Study Guides

 Prepared for AmblesideOnline by Anne White

-Using the Study Guides
+Using the Lesson Material

 Each study contains explanatory material before the first lesson.
 A little at the beginning may be useful to stir interest in the study, but it is not meant to be given all in one dose!
+The information may help as you introduce later lessons, or it may be used to answer students' questions.

 AmblesideOnline Plutarch Readings: